 Broad bean rust is one of the most common fungal diseases of broad bean leaves.
-The fungus causes small, dusty dark brown spots on leaves and stems.
+The fungus causes small, dusty, dark brown spots surrounded by a pale yellow halo on leaves and stems.

 What is broad bean rust?

 Broad bean rust is caused by the fungus Uromyces viciae-fabae var. viciae-fabae.
 It is not as damaging as another common broad bean disease, chocolate spot, but severe attacks can cause defoliation.
 Expect to see significant levels of this rust from mid-summer.

 It attacks broad beans, peas and other related legumes and has several races, but in the UK is only important on broad beans.
 Runner and French beans are affected by a more serious, but unrelated rust disease.

 - On leaves and stems: Small, dusty, dark brown spots, often surrounded by a pale yellow halo, appear

 - Maximise air flow around the plants by wider spacing and avoid damp, humid sites

 - Destroy infected plant material because spores produced at the end of the season can survive in a semi-dormant state in crop residues and on seed

 - Avoid growth of other hosts, such as vetch and sweet pea